24 Best Podcasts for Learning Korean in 2026

 9. Learn Korean by KBS World Radio

-KBS World Radio, a South Korean broadcasting company, offers high-quality content in many languages.
-For example, Arabic, Spanish, English, Chinese, etc.
+KBS World Radio, a South Korean broadcaster, offers high-quality content in multiple languages, including Arabic, Spanish, English, and Chinese.

-KBS World Radio content is diverse and covers news, dramas, films, K-pop, and other things.
+KBS World Radio’s content is diverse, covering news, dramas, films, K-pop, and more.

 You can learn Korean via their brief dialogues and many sections of Korean language classes.
-While they have two difficulty levels, it suits beginners and elementary learners.
+While it has two difficulty levels, it is suitable for beginners and elementary learners.

-It provides an outlet to learn and understand various things about the Korean language.
+It provides an outlet for learning and understanding various things about the Korean language.
 However, the site is a bit confusing to navigate.
-Some may find audio recordings like robotic TTS (Text to Speech), not humans.
+Some may find audio recordings, such as robotic TTS (text-to-speech), less human-sounding.

 Best Intermediate-level Korean podcasts

-Have you been learning Korean for a while and need authentic lessons to take to the next level?
-Then, watch out for these top podcasts for the lower and upper intermediate group learners!
+Have you been learning Korean for a while and need authentic lessons to take your next step?
+Then watch for these top podcasts for lower- and upper-intermediate learners!

 This category comprises podcasts designed for students above the elementary level.
-This can benefit you if you prepare for the TOPIK Intermediate (levels 3 and 4).
+If you prepare for the TOPIK Intermediate (levels 3 and 4), this can benefit you.
 Here are some great ones!

 Korean podcasts for intermediate